vweisner/ChipDev/README.txt

-ChipDev FTP Client (chipftp) - Connect to FTP servers to download source code ChipDev FTPS Client (chipftps) - Connect to FTPS servers to download source code ChipDev Global Language Tool (chipglobal) - Codepages, Unicode, and Multilanguage support for ROMs and Executables ChipDev Hex Editor (chiphex) - Edit files in binary, hexadecimal, plain text, decimal, undecimal, and more ChipDev HTTP Client (chiphttp) - Connect to HTTP/HTTPS servers to download source code ChipDev Icon Editor (chipicon) - Edit icon files used with your executables and libraries
+ChipDev FTP Client (chipftp) - Connect to FTP servers to download source code ChipDev FTPS Client (chipftps) - Connect to FTPS servers to download source code ChipDev Global Language Tool (chipglobal) - Codepages, Unicode, and Multilanguage support for ROMs and Executables ChipDev GUI Toolkit (chipGUI) - Tools and libraries for graphics ChipDev Hex Editor (chiphex) - Edit files in binary, hexadecimal, plain text, decimal, undecimal, and more ChipDev HTTP Client (chiphttp) - Connect to HTTP/HTTPS servers to download source code ChipDev Icon Editor (chipicon) - Edit icon files used with your executables and libraries